To say I'm very happy to see the new Blade 120S single rotor fixed pitched RC helicopter is somewhat of an understatement.

 The multi purpose 4 in 1 board (DSMX RX, main & tail ESC's, mixer, and 3 axis stabilization) is now up in front of the motor instead of behind the mast.
 The main motor is now offset to the left side of the mast to make room for the elevator (cyclic pitch) servo.

-LiPo battery removal is now accessed from the front instead of the rear and it looks like it will be fairly easy to hack the battery tray to fit slightly larger capacity 1S LiPo's as so many of us did with the original 120SR for longer flight times.
+LiPo battery removal is accessed from the rear and it looks like it will be fairly easy to hack the battery tray to fit slightly larger capacity 1S LiPo's as so many of us did with the original 120SR for longer flight times.

 Speaking of the LiPo battery.
 This Blade 120S uses the same 1S 500 mAh pack the original SR version did.
 What is different however is the charger that comes with it.